The Paviors' Charity

 How to Apply

 This funder does not have a public application process.
 Grants are awarded through the Charity Committee review process on an invitation or referral basis.
-Organizations must contact the Clerk directly at clerk@paviors.org.uk to inquire about funding opportunities.
+Organisations must contact the Clerk directly at clerk@paviors.org.uk to inquire about funding opportunities.

 Getting on Their Radar